fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 need.
 Being agnostic means that we take our project into our own hands a bit more, and allow us to focus on what is important to us when necessary.

-Also, by focusing rendering on _simple_ primtives, such as sprites, tilemaps, lines, and UI, we actually keep the game more scriptable and moddable, because we are not depending on the ability to do arbitrarily complex rendering directly from the ECS.
+Also, by focusing rendering on _simple_ primitives, such as sprites, tilemaps, lines, and UI, we actually keep the game more scriptable and moddable, because we are not depending on the ability to do arbitrarily complex rendering directly from the ECS.